tito-arch/BABC-2/content/posts/adobe-firefly.md

 ![](/uploads/firefly_rubberballs_24949-scaled.webp)

 mostly for graphic designers.
-Imagine turning the normal letters or words into leaves, metal-like objects or even bubbles tiger skin.
-Everything you can think just type in the prompt, and it will be right there with you.
+Imagine turning the normal letters or words into leaves, metal-like objects or even bubbles tiger skin, Everything you can think just type in the prompt, and it will be right there with you.

 ### Recoloring vectors